puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 The puppetral plugin can manage any resource Puppet itself is capable of managing.
-In particular, user, group, host, and package resources are exposed directly in the Live Management feature of Puppet Enterprise Console.
+In particular, user, group, host, and package resources are exposed directly in the console's live management page.

 #### Service

-While the Puppet Agent automatically restarts services when related resources are changed, the mco service command can be used in cases in which services need to be restarted outside of a normal Puppet configuration run.
+Puppet agent will automatically restart a service it manages when related resources are changed, but sometimes services need to be restarted outside of a normal Puppet configuration run.
+The mco service command can be used in these cases.
 This example restarts the SSH daemon on all nodes running RedHat:

     peadmin@puppetmaster:~$ mco service sshd restart -W osfamily=RedHat